A Lasting Single Tooth Replacement

 A dental implant for single tooth replacement can last for 10 or more years.
 Proper oral health care is necessary to maintain healthy gum tissue and the health of your surrounding teeth following treatment with a single tooth implant.

-The Support of Implants to Replace Your Missing Teeth
+The Support of Implants to Replace Multiple Missing Teeth

 Tooth loss impacts your surrounding, healthy teeth.
 A bridge implant restores your tooth function without the need for an implant for each missing tooth.